audaciaconsulting/Audacia.CodeAnalysis/dotnet-roslyn/analyzers/Audacia.CodeAnalysis.Analyzers/README.md

 Category: Style

+Audacia coding standard: `CS-06.1`

-ACL1006 is based on the Roslynator rule [RCS1007](https://github.com/JosefPihrt/Roslynator/blob/master/docs/analyzers/RCS1007.md), which checks if statements such as `if`, `foreach` and `using` are followed by braces.
+ACL1006 is based on the Roslynator rule [RCS1007](https://josefpihrt.github.io/docs/roslynator/analyzers/RCS1007), which checks if statements such as `if`, `foreach` and `using` are followed by braces.

 ACL1006 adds an exclusion for `if` statements performing an argument null check.
 For example, using ACL1006 rather than RCS1007, the following code becomes valid: